Chapter 7: The Shera

 Some of the NPCs start to explain where this whole fleet of airships came from, including the Shera: essentially, the writers pulled them out of their asses, wiped them off a bit and… urm, I mean, Cid found them underground.
 They’re Cetra technology, or from some society in between.
 The crew doesn’t honestly understand how they work or how to repair them, which sounds so very reassuring!

 Another NPC explains the origins of Grandpa Shinra’s Subterranian Funtime Playhouse for Disenchanted Youth, saying it used to be a SOLDIER medical facility.
-He goes on to imply that that the experimentation began because of a rogue SOLDIER named “G.” From a post-Crisis Core perspective, we can make out a fairly reasonable timeline in which President Shinra founded Deepground to deal with the Genesis rebellion but never got a chance to use it, which I’m willing to believe, even if the sheer scale of the project is still unreasonable and detrimental to the plot’s believability.
+He goes on to imply that that the experimentation began because of a rogue SOLDIER named “G.” From a post-Crisis Core perspective, we can make out a fairly reasonable timeline in which President Shinra founded Deepground to deal with the Genesis rebellion but never got a chance to use it, which I’m willing to believe (I’d have to assume the kidnapping of children came later), even if the sheer scale of the project is still unreasonable and detrimental to the plot’s believability.

 You have to talk to several named characters numerous times to advance the plot here, which confused the two of us a lot.
 If you thought the famous bottleneck in KH1 where hundreds of players got stuck because they didn’t talk to Leon twice in a row was bad, just wait until you take a look at this chapter, which expected you to speak over and over again to multiple characters, and far more than twice!
+(Then again, maybe Leon was worse for being an outlier!)
 With poor Yuffie and her airsickness, we more wanted to leave her to be sick in private instead of bothering her over and over with conversation, but that’s what you have to do!
 Later, we also had to speak to both Reeve and Cait Sith, separately, multiple times, even though they were sitting right next to one another, which made me feel like the game was making a fool of us.

 Deep inside the Shera, we discovered a room that was serving as both medical bay and computer centre, which served as Shelke’s headquarters in this little operation, where she could keep an eye on both the data and on Shalua in her tube.
 She explained that Shalua had to be brought with them because they were basically abandoning headquarters after the double fiasco there, and I don’t really blame them.
 Shelke explained that she was setting up the WRO equipment to perform a “Synaptic Net Dive,” which would allow her to enter a computer or a sentient mind via virtual reality.
 Why Cid already has mind-invading VR equipment installed in his medical bay, but maybe video games have gotten really intense post-Meteorfall?
 Shelke is just about to explain why Shinra developed this technology in the first place when the writers had a rare moment of clarity and realized they were better off not talking, so she stops.

 Shelke confirms that Omega is, in fact, a Weapon.
 Reeve then elaborates that Deepground is trying to waken Omega by kidnapping victims and executing them en masse to trick the Planet into thinking that life on the planet is coming to an end.
-He clarifies that they’re trying to create a “pure” Lifestream, but he doesn’t specify what this means or why it’s important – probably because he doesn’t know and has no reason to know, and the writers slipped in the line to his dialogue by accident.
+He clarifies that they’re trying to create a “pure” Lifestream, but he doesn’t specify what this means or why it’s important – probably because he doesn’t know and has no reason to know, since Reeve never got this information, only the player.
+I don’t feel that Shelke could have told him, because if she knew that much, surely she’d know why Deepground needs it as well!
+I feel the writers must have slipped that line into his dialogue by accident.
 It’s not clear if the victims have to be pure for the Planet to think life is coming to an end or if the two processes are distinct.
 If the processes are separate, maybe that’s why they’re killing stigmatic victims?
+That’s still a death, after all!
 Reeve then explains that there’s a 9th Mako reactor in Midgar, Reactor 0, which is reasonably placed in Shinra’s HQ in Sector 0.
 Reeve says the other reactors are being used to feed Reactor 0, so he plans to destroy them.
 Fun fact: this is revised version of an early, deleted FFVII plot wherein Reeve would do this exact same thing at the end of FFVII.
 As a matter of fact, apparently you were supposed to go through two distinct final dungeons with two distinct parties, one fighting Sephiroth and one shutting down the reactors!
 I know that has nothing to do with the plot of DoC, I just think it was a really cool idea and I’m kind of disappointed that the idea of two simultaneous final dungeons it didn’t make it into the final product, or any later Final Fantasy games that I’m aware of, for that matter.

-Fun Fact #2: Everyone in the Midgar final dungeon party was supposed to die!
+Fun Fact #2: We recently learned that everyone in the Midgar final dungeon party was supposed to die!
 So… maybe it’s better that that didn’t happen, after all?

 Cid then says that you should go off and do some more pointless exploration, even though the ground assault has apparently already started.
 Yeah, this cutscene was definitely lopped in half at a later stage.
 I assumed we should be ready to go when we came for the meeting and all, but I guess we can have a few more chats.
 Speaking to Cid on our way out, he told us that the battle plan was for the former members of AVALANCHE were going to take down the reactors.
 Cid was kind of ambiguous about what Yuffie was supposed to do.
 The game ended up deploying her with some WRO soldiers in the middle of basically nowhere, so it’s possible the writers never bothered with a solid explanation for where Cid wanted her to be.
 In any event, Vincent would be alone, and Reeve had a mission for him: “From here on out, it’s Vince versus the Tsviets!”
 Or as Kyle put it: “Vincent, we’re gonna blow up the reactors.
 Because we’re terrorists!
 You, you’re just creepy.
 Creepy people get assigned to murder duty.”